-‘RHOA’ Star Eva Marcille Cries During The Reunion While Speaking About Her Ex Kevin McCall In New Teaser
+‘RHOA’ Star Eva Marcille Cries During The Reunion While Speaking About Her Ex, Kevin McCall, In New Teaser

-Real Housewives of Atlanta cast member Eva Marcille had to briefly exit the reunion after being asked about ex and father of her first child, Kevin McCall.
+Real Housewives of Atlanta cast member Eva Marcille had to briefly exit the reunion after being asked about her ex and father of her first child, Kevin McCall.

 The teaser for part two of the RHOA virtual reunion was posted by Us Weekly on Friday, May 15.
 In the trailer, some of the focus was on Marcille’s estranged relationship with McCall.
-During the season, Marcille opened up about the fact McCall doesn’t see their daughter, Marley Rae Sterling.
+During the season, Marcille opened up about the fact that McCall doesn’t see their daughter, Marley Rae Sterling.

 In one episode, Marcille and her current husband, attorney Michael Sterling, legally changed Marley’s last name from McCall to Sterling.
 The pair, who married in 2018 and have two additional children, are also in the process of Sterling adopting Marley.
 Marcille also often refers to McCall as her daughter’s “donor.”

 Although she doesn’t discuss McCall often on the show, Marcille has claimed the former producer for Chris Brown was abusive to her in their relationship.

-Marcille was praised by her co-star, Kenya Moore, for having the courage to leave him to have a better environment for her child.
-She also said the model is a “strong woman” despite being in a relationship with someone who allegedly caused so much pain.
+Marcille was praised by co-star Kenya Moore for having the courage to leave him to create a better environment for her child.
+She also said the model is a “strong woman,” despite being in a relationship with someone who allegedly caused so much pain.
 Marcille then began to cry and said the relationship had a positive outcome in the end.

 “He was put in my life so that I could bring the biggest sunshine into my family, which is my daughter, Marley,” Marcille said.
 “I wouldn’t take it back ’cause if I took it back, I wouldn’t have her.”